Rogue (video game): User interface

 In the original text-based versions, all aspects of the game, including the dungeon, the player character, and monsters, are represented by letters and symbols within the ASCII character set.
 Monsters are represented by capital letters (such as Z, for zombie), and accordingly there are twenty-six varieties.
 This type of display makes it appropriate for a non-graphical terminal.
 Later ports of Rogue apply extended character sets to the text user interface or replace it with graphical tiles.

 The basic movement keys (h, left; j, down; k, up; and l, right) are the same as the cursor control keys in the vi editor.
 Other game actions also use single keystrokes—q to quaff a potion, w to wield a weapon, e to eat some food, etc. In the DOS version, the cursor keys specify movement, and the fast-move keys (H, J, K, and L) are supplanted by use of the scroll lock key.

-Each dungeon level consists of a grid of three rooms by three rooms (potentially); dead-end hallways sometimes appear where rooms would be expected.
-Lower levels can also include a maze in place of a room.
+Each dungeon level consists of a grid of three rooms by three rooms (potentially); dead-end hallways, T-forks, or bending passageways sometimes appear where rooms would be expected.
+Lower levels can include a maze in place of a room.
 Unlike most adventure games of the time of the original design, the dungeon layout and the placement of objects within are randomly generated.